peteroupc/peteroupc.github.io/random.md

 1. Can the application easily check identifiers for uniqueness within the desired scope and range (for example, check whether a file or database record with that identifier already exists\)[^31]?
 2. Can the application tolerate the risk of generating the same identifier for different resources[^32]?
 3. Do identifiers have to be hard to guess, be simply "random-looking", or be neither?
-4. Do identifiers have to be typed in or otherwise relayed by end users[^33]?
+4. Do identifiers have to be typed in or otherwise relayed by customers[^33]?
 5. Is the resource an identifier identifies available to anyone who knows that identifier (even without being logged in or authorized in some way)?[^34]
 6. Do identifiers have to be memorable?